PyconUg/pycon-uganda/CONTRIBUTING.md

-# Contributing to the PyCon Africa Website
+# Contributing to the PyCon Uganda Website

 ## We Develop with Github